The ExoMars programme 2016-2022

 - Investigate Martian atmospheric trace gases and their sources.

 The 2016 mission is composed of the Trace Gas Orbiter (TGO) and an Entry, descent and landing Demonstrator Module (EDM), known as Schiaparelli.
 TGO carries scientific instruments to detect and study atmospheric trace gases, such as methane.
-Schiaparelli contains sensors to evaluate the lander’s performance as it descends, and additional sensors to study the environment at the landing site.
+Schiaparelli contained sensors to evaluate the lander’s performance as it descended, and additional sensors that would study the environment at the landing site.

-The 2020 mission includes a rover that will carry a drill and a suite of instruments dedicated to exobiology and geochemistry research.
+The 2022 mission includes a European rover, Rosalind Franklin, that will carry a drill and a suite of instruments dedicated to exobiology and geochemistry research, and a Russian surface platform, Kazachok.